Participation is important: help your student get involved locally

 Check with your local recreation centre for something your student likes or an activity you can try together.
 Students may also be interested in less organized forms of exercise like dance, football, yoga and fitness classes.

 Getting your student involved in activities is a great way to help them feel like a part of the community.
 Student Success Advisors will have planned activities for the students in the same area.
-If you'd like, consider partnering with your RM or other parents to organise an event like a coastal walk in the autumn or a holiday party in the winter for the exchange students or other teens in the area.
+If you'd like, consider partnering with your Regional Manager or other parents to organise an event like a coastal walk in the autumn or a holiday party in the winter for the exchange students or other teens in the area.

 Ask your student if they would like to speak with local groups, churches, primary schools or at town hall meetings.
 It can be a great way to share their culture and promote exchange within your community!
 Even if your student is not religious, a local youth group can be a great place to make friends.
 Suggest they try going to see if this is something they will enjoy.